plops/cl-cpp-generator2/example/146_mch_mcu/README.md

 - contains board schematic, datasheet for MCU
 - SDK and USB flash tool (but only for windows)
 - Example code
+- I think this is a good place to start: Examples/CH592/ble/broadcaster/User/main.c
 ```